maxng07/Distance_RainGauge/README.md

 Latest software and release notes <a href="https://github.com/maxng07/Distance_RainGauge/releases"> here </a>

-Coordinates (Latitude and Longitude) provided by Meterological Service Singapore
+Coordinates (Latitude and Longitude) provided by Meterological Service Singapore from
+<a href="https://data.gov.sg/dataset/weather-forecast"> Weather Forecast </a> and